holocronweaver/OgreVox/README.md

 Usage Instructions
 -------------------
 1. Install Ogre 1.9 and PolyVox 0.3.
+The Accidental Noise library is included with Ogrevox.
 2. Modify CMakeLists.txt and configuration files in dist/bin for your project and system.
 3. Navigate into the folder storing your project and BareOgre.